To read the entire Service Learning COVID19 Response Statement, please CLICK HERE.

 Past Themes and winning designs: "Serving Others While Learning Ourselves," "The World is Your Oyster with Service Learning," "Fleur’ish with Service Learning," "Dive Into Service Learning," "Reach for the Stars with Service Learning," and "Shower the Community with Service Learning."

 Guidelines and Artwork Sample for the Theme and Logo Contest

 Who is eligible to enter?

 The Brown Foundation Service Learning Program selects a new Theme and Logo each year, submitted by students in grades K-11.
-The design may be featured on: note cards, invitations to the annual Service Learning Event, cover of binders distributed to over 400 teachers, on t-shirts and tote bags.
+The design may be featured on: note cards, invitations to the annual Service Learning Event, cover of an informational booklet distributed to over 400 teachers, on t-shirts and/or tote bags.